andrewmahoneyf/Climate-Report/README.md

 1. In order to facilitate testing, I have included a small test file `temp_prec_subset.csv.bz2` in the same folder.
 You may copy that file to your computer and use it for developing/testing the code.

+   *Pro tip:* Be sure to be on your local machine and **NOT** the server when pulling files off the server.
+   Think about the path that would be required on the server to access the file.

 Attempt to do the following steps by running it as a script as `Rscript maps.R` at bash prompt.
 If this does not work well, you can also start an interactive R session and `source()` the file from there.

+*Pro tip:* For Windows machines especially, there is no `Rscript` command.
+Either set it with a PATH in your local enviroment or run the script in RStudio.

 Note: it includes 170M observations, so just `read.csv()` takes about 10 minutes.
 (You may check out faster `fread()` function in